BerndiVader/MythicMobsExtension/README.md

 Options:
 + `mythicitem=item=itemtype=type=t=i=` Internal name of the mythic item or the mythic droptable.
 + `amount=a=` the amount of the that will be dropped if a mythic item, the amount of droptable creation if a droptable.
++ `shuffle=true/false` if true the droptable itemlist will be shuffled by random.

 `- dropmythicitem{item=MythicItem;a=1} @pir{r=20} ~onAttack`

 This drop one MythicItem at all players in radius of 20 if the mob targets a entity.
+Additional, whenever this mechanic is called there is a
+`MythicMobsExtItemDropEvent`called with the mythicmobs the trigger and the drop as an arraylist.